Skip to content

 Surveillance and Intelligence Gathering

 A company's CEO or other high-level executive is identified as the ideal target for a cyber-scam.
 During intelligence gathering, the fraudster will research the executive’s role, what areas of the business they control, whom they do business with, financial transactions, and history.
 The fraudster will also research the company and any third-party vendors it works with.
+This step is necessary to identify employees with potentially high-privilege access to the corporate network, including email accounts.

 Development of the Executive Phish

-The intelligence gained from the research carried out in the first phase is used to develop a convincing phish scenario.
 The cybercriminals behind executive phishing should not be underestimated.
 They understand human behavior and will design their attack based on how the target executive will likely react to a given scenario.
+Security awareness training helps executives and other employees identify these phishing messages, but it should be a failover strategy rather than the first line of defense.

 The Spoof